anton325/3DDiffusion/README.md

 ```
 which needs to be extended as detailed in [this file](modify_lietorch.py).

-This project uses Christian's [depth renderer](https://git.rwth-aachen.de/christian.schmidt4/gsplat) and needs to be cloned into the directory path/to/this/repository/gecco-torch/src/gecco_torch/.
+This project uses Christian's [depth renderer](https://git.rwth-aachen.de/christian.schmidt4/gsplat) which to be cloned to the directory path/to/this/repository/gecco-torch/src/gecco_torch/.
 The version used was at commit 6adf1fd874335388cd49e6d4323c55402c856617.